nipsufn/dnd-ki/postaci-graczy.md

             - naszyjnik kul ognia, 3 nieodnawialne użycia
             - ⒶPierścień ochrony +1 do rzutów obronnych
             - <details>
-                <summary>ⒶPierścień Ucieczki - rozładowany</summary>
+                <summary>Brosza Ucieczki - 1/2</summary>
-                    This ring has 1 charge.
-When attuned you can use a charge to cast the spell Teleport without using a spell slot.
-For every 24 hours this ring spends within 15 ft of a Place of Power, the ring regains 1 charge.
+                    This broch has 2 charges.
+While attuned and wearing it, you can use an action and expend 1 charge to cast the teleport spell from it.
+                    If you have the Arcane Recovery feature, you can also use 1 charge to recharge this ability if you have already used it.
+                    The broch regains 1 expended charge per 24h spend in a Place of Power.
                 </details>
             - <details>
                 <summary>ⒶAleksandryt Mocy</summary>